This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 It’s pink, pretty and sweet, but most of all it’s full of lactogenic magic to help perk up any breastfeeding mom’s gloomy milk supply situation.

 Are you thirsty now?
-Let’s dive in!

-Don’t pay the premium Starbucks’ prices or even leave your home to get your low milk supply fix!
+Now, you don’t have to pay the premium Starbucks’ prices or even leave your home to get your low milk supply fix!

 Just three ingredients and you can make this drink yourself!